sn1218/Offuture-Performance-Analysis/README.md

 # Offuture Performance Analysis
-## The Scenario
+## Overview

-Offuture is a fictional online global office and technology store.
-The store has been running online since 2010 and delivers high quality office furniture, technology and office supplies across the globe.

-In 2020, Offuture appointed a well-known consultancy to explore their sales data and build a data model to predict future sales.
-At first the process went well, until the final presentation – the consultant quoted some facts & figures about Offuture’s performance that
-Hamish Boxworth, the CEO of Offuture, knew to be wrong.
-With the trust lost, Hamish decided that he couldn’t trust any of the work produced by the consultancy company.
+Offuture is a global online store specializing in office furniture, technology, and office supplies.
+Since its launch in 2010, Offuture has delivered high-quality products worldwide.
+In 2020, the company engaged a consulting firm to analyze their sales data and build predictive models.
+However, due to inaccuracies in the consultant’s final presentation, Offuture’s CEO, Hamish Boxworth, lost trust in the consultancy’s findings.

-Offuture has approached your Data Science firm to produce a proof of concept.
+To restore confidence, Offuture has approached our Data Science firm to conduct a proof of concept.
+This project focuses on Descriptive Analytics for Offuture’s historical sales data from 2011 to 2015.
+The goal is to provide accurate and reliable insights into their performance during this period.

-Offuture are confident they know the performance break down of their business from 2011 to 2015 – they want to see proof that your team can produce accurate trustworthy results, before engaging with you further to produce predictive models.
-Offuture are providing a data file of their sales from 2011 to 2015.
-They would like you to conduct a Descriptive Analytics project to detail their performance during the time period.

-Offuture have no specific questions for this proof of concept.
-They want you to describe the performance from the data.
+Offuture is not asking any specific questions but expects a comprehensive analysis of their sales, profit, and other key performance metrics to demonstrate our capability before moving to more predictive tasks.

+## Objectives

+This project aims to deliver an accurate, data-driven analysis of Offuture’s sales performance from 2011 to 2015.
+Tasks include:

+* Analysing historical sales data to reveal key business insights.
+* Presenting accurate statistics on orders, revenue, and profit.
+* Identifying best- and worst-performing products.
+* Conducting a detailed market analysis focusing on key regions (APAC and EU).
+* Exploring factors that drive profitability, such as product categories, shipping modes, and customer behavior.

 ## The Project

-Quality checks have been conducted on the supplied data.
-A quality check form and the .sql file can be located in this repository.

-The final presentation slide deck has also been attached, which includes the following:
-- Summary statistics of total count of orders, total revenue, and total profit
+### Data Quality Checks

+Before proceeding with the analysis, a thorough quality check of the provided data was performed.
+The Quality Check Form and accompanying .sql file are available in the repository.
+These documents outline the steps taken to ensure data integrity, including checks for missing data, inconsistencies, and outliers.

+### Key Deliverables

+A presentation slide deck summarizing Offuture's performance from 2011 to 2015 is included.
+The slide deck contains the following insights:

+1.)
+Summary statistics
+	* Total Count of Orders: A detailed count of all orders during the period.
+	* Total Revenue: An overview of the revenue generated from global sales.
+	* Total Profit: Calculation of profit across all regions and years.

+2.)
+Product performance
-- Best and worst performing products worldwide in terms of sales and profit
+	* Best and Worst Performing Products: A global comparison of sales and profit margins by product, identifying the top and bottom performers.

-- Yearly overviews of orders, sales, and profits
-- Market analysis by region, focusing on APAC and the EU as they are the most profitable regions
-	- Includes: year on year profit, best and worst performing products by profit
-- Detailed analysis on what drives profit
-	- Most popular sub-category of goods
-	- Most popular ship mode
-	- Customer segmentation
-	- Customer retention and growth
+3.)
+Yearly performance overview
+	* A breakdown of yearly orders, revenue, and profit, providing a clear picture of Offuture's financial trajectory from 2011 to 2015.

+4.)
+Market analysis by region
+	* A comprehensive regional analysis, focusing on Offuture’s two most profitable markets: APAC and EU.
+ 		* Year-on-Year Profit: Trends in profitability by region.
+   		* Best and Worst Performing Products by Profit: Products that drive regional success and those underperforming.

+5.)
+Profit drivers and customer insights
+	* Most Popular Product Sub-Categories: Products that consistently sell well across various markets.
+ 	* Most Popular Shipping Modes: Analysis of shipping methods preferred by customers and their impact on profits.
+	* Customer Segmentation: Breaking down customer demographics to reveal high-value customer segments.
+	* Customer Retention and Growth: An analysis of customer loyalty and the company’s ability to grow its customer base over time.

-The graphs were created using Tableau.
+The insights from the analysis were visualised using Tableau.